Tītokowaru's War: Te Ngutu o Te Manu

 Te Ngutu o Te Manu was a shattering defeat for the Europeans, on a similar magnitude to the Battle of Puketakuere during the First Taranaki War.
 Contemporary writers described the loss as "the most serious and complete defeat ever experienced by the colonial forces" and "the most disastrous affair that ever took place in New Zealand".
 Von Tempsky's death came as a shock to his military followers and to his wider audience of admirers throughout New Zealand.
-In the minds of the Pākeha public, von Tempsky was a dashing hero of the New Zealand wars, whose fearlessness and ability to survive near-misses gave him an aura of invincibility.
+In the minds of the Pākehā public, von Tempsky was a dashing hero of the New Zealand wars, whose fearlessness and ability to survive near-misses gave him an aura of invincibility.
 One newspaper correspondent wrote: "Unless something is done and done quickly we had all better clear out."

 The aftermath of the defeat was even more disastrous as it led to a disintegration of the Government forces.
 Hundreds deserted or refused to re-enlist for further service.
-Many kupapa (so-called "friendly" Māori) returned home and Von Tempsky's Forest Rangers mutinied.
+Many kūpapa (so-called "friendly" Māori) returned home and Von Tempsky's Forest Rangers mutinied.
 The Government was forced to abandon its Waihi and Manawapou camps, as well as the Kakaramea redoubt and withdraw to Patea, which prompted colonists to leave their farms and redoubts and retreat to the safety of Wanganui.
-The abandoned colonist sites were quickly occupied by Ngaruahine warriors.
+The abandoned colonist sites were quickly occupied by Ngāruahine warriors.